 Midrange colors — warm pink, teal, medium gray, soft white, and medium violet — look great when your natural pigmentation is low.
 Since gray hair tends to be cooler, cool hues like lavender and periwinkle also play up features beautifully — even if you have a naturally warm complexion.
 Basic black, on the other hand, can appear harsh.
 If you feel like it’s hard on you, go with navy or charcoal gray.
 Skip beige, however; it tends to muddy the complexion once hair’s gone gray.

 For clothing, concentrating color around the neckline helps brighten the face.
 When it comes to makeup, focus color on a favorite feature.
-Here’s the thing: You want to add warmth and definition to balance gray hair, no matter if you’re cool or warm complected.
-Always give cheeks a touch of peachy or rose-pink blush to introduce warmth; make sure brows are subtly defined with a hue that’s a tad lighter than your hair color was before you went gray; line eyes with brown or navy; and make sure lips get a warm burst of rose, peach, apricot, or red.
+Here’s the thing: You want to add warmth and definition to balance gray hair, whether your complexion is cool or warm.
+Always give your cheeks a touch of peachy or rose-pink blush to introduce warmth, and make sure your brows are subtly defined with a hue that’s a tad lighter than your hair color was before you went gray.
+Line your eyes with brown or navy, and make sure your lips get a warm burst of rose, peach, apricot, or red.
 If you feel really bold, dress your pout in deep magenta or pomegranate pink.
 Adding splashes of color to your makeup will bring out your facial features and flatter your lighter hair tone.